KnowageLabs/Knowage-Documentation/chapter_3/create_dataset/solr.rst

 According to the Solr official documentation, Solr’s basic unit of information is a document, which is a set of data that describes something.
 A recipe document would contain the ingredients, the instructions, the preparation time, the cooking time, the tools needed, and so on.
 A document about a person, for example, might contain the person’s name, biography, favorite color, and shoe size.
 A document about a book could contain the title, author, year of publication, number of pages, and so on.

 In the Solr universe, documents are composed of fields (these fields can be put into section **document field list**), which are more specific pieces of information.
 Shoe size could be a field.
 First name and last name could be fields.
-If you have chosen the type "Documents", you can add the document fields to the list below called "Documents".

 **Request header**, if there is the need, it is possible to customize the request header of the post http request, adding optional parameters.